The Commonplace

 0.3

 Moderation analysis reveals that higher levels of human capability and stronger institutional design amplify the positive effects of algorithmic credit systems and mitigate their adverse effects (i.e., they strengthen repayment and resilience effects and reduce financial stress).
-Consumer Welfare positive high conditional effects on repayment behavior, financial resilience, and financial stress
+Consumer Welfare positive conditional effects on repayment behavior, financial resilience, and financial stress

 n=400